-A pass to take this class is just $90, but students can get access to every course on the site for $180, and perhaps fill their spare time with a cooking class by American chef Alice Waters, a wine class with critic James Suckling, or a creativity class by film director David Lynch.
+Students can get access to this and every course on the site for $15 a month (which is billed annually), and perhaps fill their spare time with a cooking class by American chef Alice Waters, a wine class with critic James Suckling, or a creativity class by film director David Lynch.

 There are two levels to the program: Basics is an excellent place to start, while more experienced students can skip directly to Intermediate.
-Basic courses cover everything wine to beer to cocktail, bar, and customer service.
-The cocktail class, for example, provides 31 cocktail recipes and how to mix them, while the customer service course covers hosting and how to prepare for guests.
+Basic courses cover everything wine and beer to cocktail, bar, and customer service.
+The Intermediate cocktail class, for example, provides 52 cocktail recipes and how to mix them, while the customer service course covers hosting and how to prepare for guests.

 The intermediate program is broken into focused modules—it lets users pick seminars based on areas they want to improve in, and several of the courses are taught by industry leaders.
 An example is the History of Gin class, taught by Ford’s Gin founder Simon Ford.
 The class is broken into eight lessons, eight videos, and three recipes.
 Students will take a deep dive into gin, how it’s made, where it comes from, and how to use it.
 There’s also an intermediate course in the ever-intimidating topic of wine, led by certified sommelier Ben Moechtar that covers reds, whites, and rosés over 12 lessons and videos.

-Ananas offers the usual slate of industry knowledge and history, but there’s also a selection of videos on quirkier topics like how to use liquid nitrogen in cocktails or how to balance plates on one arm to keep things interesting.
+Ananas offers the usual slate of industry knowledge and history, but there’s also a selection of videos on quirkier topics like how to balance plates on one arm to keep things interesting.